 The next section covers the opening moves and introduced an alternative rule that I was not aware of.
 When determining the first move: “Each player throws two dice: the higher number wins, and may play his throw, but, if this is not a desirable combination, he may throw again.
 In this case, the second throw must be played, he has not the option of either throw”.
 This is interesting as it allows for the inclusion of doubles during the opening move.
 I have never heard of the rule, but it is listed in the official rules at the end of the book, so it must have been in use at the time.

 The opening moves chapter contains the accepted moves of the time, including those for opening doubles.
 Some of these still hold true, but others have been proven wrong by modern computer rollouts.
 An example is the 6-4 opening.
 The author states that making the 2-point is: “This is the only completely safe way to play the shot, but it has the great disadvantage of putting two men out of play immediately and permanently”.
-Modern rollouts have shown this to be the strongest move for the 6-4 roll.
+Modern rollouts have shown that the 24/14 running move is the strongest option for the 6-4 roll.
 For a beginner, the chapter mostly holds true, but they would be advised to consult a more modern list of plays.

 The book doesn’t include a chapter on counting pips, although it does make reference to the rule of 8, which implies that some counting has been done for specific cases.
 I suspect that as the doubling cube made for higher stakes that players were looking for an edge, counting pips became something that followed.
 Also, the doubling strategy described in the book had no math-based assumptions, rather it was based on board structure.
 Again, a sign of the times and something that was developed later.